 By the early 20th century, however, this led to a backlash against liberal theology and fundamentalism arose.
 Fundamentalists wanted a return to a strict, enforceable orthodoxy and to renewed reverence for the Bible.
 Fundamentalists have become a powerful force in American religion and politics, though they have had very little influence in Europe.

-Today it remains to be seen what will become of are new information age.
-The rise of the internet has given voice to numerous people who would have had no audience at all 30 years ago, or very little (like myself, in fact).
-What effect this will have on Christianity as we know it is hard to predict.
-(Atheists, of course, predict the downfall of Christianity due to their increased voice, but as of 2009 I see no indication this is true.)
+Today it remains to be seen what will become of our churches in the information age.
+The rise of the internet has given voice to numerous people who would have had no audience 30 years ago, or very little (like myself, in fact).
+What effect this will have on Christianity is hard to predict.
+If you are reading this, you are on the internet, and probably know the state of modern Christianity better than I did when I wrote this.